bennyschnabel/masterthesis/README.md

 ## MIL 3D

-1. Run the file data_conversion.m for data conversion
+1. Run the data_conversion.m file to convert the image file data to a voxel file.
+2. Run the main.m file to generate the Ellipsoid with the input parameters: file name, number of different angles to scan the voxel file ...